monsoonmaelstrom/book2/book2.md

 We fall back into silence as the dinghy begins rowing back toward the ship.
 Another ten minutes and it’s coming alongside the ship and she’s climbing aboard.

-She looks older than the last time I saw her, with silver starting to thread through the same dark curls Davy has, but still drop dead gorgeous.
-When she finally makes it to the deck I notice that we are now matched in height.
-She’ll be the only other person this ship not having to watch her head as she moves about.
+She looks older than the last time I saw her, with silver starting to thread through the same dark curls Davy has.
+She’s still drop dead gorgeous though.
+When she finally makes it to the deck, I notice that we’re now matched in height.
+She’ll be the only other person on this ship not having to watch her head as she moves about.
 Shame.

 “Hazel!
 My darling!”
 Christine says as she wraps her arms around me.
 I don’t return her embrace.